So you want to learn everything about the best Corfu monuments and sites?

 Fact: Spianada Square is not only the biggest square in Corfu, but also the biggest square of the Balkans.

-A stroll around Spianada Square is one of the must things to do during your holidays in Corfu.
+A stroll around Spianada Square is one of the must things to do in Corfu.
 Especially if you're staying at a downtown Corfu hotel, this will be your everyday stroll.

 Picture this.
 A huge square, full of trees, colorful flowers, monuments and a kiosk, where bands often perform.
 Trust us, the scenery is truly idyllic!
 At this square, there’s also the bridge leading to the Old Fortress.